Why id Attribute Value must be Unique in HTML?

 1. Always Use Unique ids

 To avoid conflicts, the id should be unique.
-You can use the class whenever you want to apply the same styling property to multiple elements.
+You can use the class whenever you want to apply the same styling property to multiple HTML elements.

 Example: Correct Usage